 Hill’s Pet Nutrition recalls are impacting pet parents around the world. eFoodAlert has a country-by-country breakdown of Hill’s products recalled due to elevated levels of Vitamin D as of March 21st, with information gleaned from Hill’s websites, several government recall sites, and the European Union’s Rapid Alert System for Food and Feed.

 The following updated and expanded recall lists cover the U.S. and Canadian Markets only.
-Items marked with a * are new products that were added to the list on March 20, 2019.
+Items marked in bold face type with a * are new products that were added to the list on March 20, 2019.

 |Product Name||SKU Number||Date Code / Lot Code|